benjamintokgoez/AzureQIO/README.md

 # AzureQIO
-This repo contains samples and helper functions to work easily with Azure Quantum QIO projects
+This repo contains samples and helper functions to demonstrate how easily it is to work with Azure Quantum - quantum inspired optimization.

-To see how a sample run can work just run e.g. runMineralWeightQIO.py.
+To see how a sample run can work just look at e.g. runMineralWeightQIO.py.

 For mor information see the inline comments.